-The purpose of this administrative procedure is to outline provisions for registration and attendance at catchment schools, non-catchment schools and District Programs (Choice).
-Eligibility for student enrolment is subject to the terms set out in Legislation and District procedures.
+The purpose of this administration procedure is to outline provisions for registration and attendance at catchment schools, non-catchment schools and district programs/schools.
+Eligibility for student enrollment is subject to the terms set out in Legislation and District procedures.

-It is the School District's responsibility to ensure to the greatest extent possible that each school meets the needs of its catchment population.
+It is the school district's responsibility to ensure to the greatest extent possible that each school meets the needs of its catchment population.
 The District encourages students to attend their catchment area school.
-While the District supports enabling students and their families to make choices to attend other schools in the District to meet their education needs, a school is unable to enrol out-of-catchment students unless there is sufficient capacity for projected in-catchment students.
+While the district supports enabling students and their families to make choices to attend other schools in the district as required to meet their education needs, a school is unable to enrol out-of-catchment students unless there is sufficient capacity for projected in-catchment students.